As a nation and throughout the world, we are experiencing unprecedented and challenging times as we cope with the COVID-19 (coronavirus) pandemic.

 What types of healthcare visits can telehealth replace?

-If you have an in-person visit scheduled, contact your provider and ask whether the appointment can be changed to a video or phone visit to help reduce exposure for you and other patients.
+If you have an in-person visit scheduled, contact your provider and ask whether the appointment can be changed to a video or phone visit to help reduce exposure for yourself and other patients.
 Providers will follow the rules specific to your state regarding telehealth.

 - Follow-up visits.
 It is easier for both you and your doctor to have a follow-up appointment, reducing missed appointments and improving your health care.